 Learning outcomes Assessment criteria The learner will be able to: The learner can: 4.4 Explain how to examine work activities against the following project data and requirements of external factors: contract conditions bills of quantities or methods of measurements specifications and schedules of work drawings survey reports health, safety and environmental plans programmes organisational requirements instructions and variations.
 4.5 Explain the different methods of examining work activities against resources and related information.
 5 Update existing programmes and schedules of planned activities and inform stakeholders.
-5.1 Update at least two of the following programmes and schedules of planned activities: programmes and schedules critical analysis action lists method statements risk assessments.
+5.1 Update at least two of the following programmes and schedules of planned activities: - programmes and schedules - critical analysis - action lists - method statements - risk assessments.
 5.2 Inform stakeholders of updates that should be made on works programmes and schedules.
 5.3 Explain different methods of updating the following programmes and schedules: programmes critical analysis action lists method statements risk assessments.
 5.4 Describe the possible effects on the project if programmes and schedules are not updated when factors change.
 5.5 Describe ways of recommending updates to existing programmes and schedules to stakeholders.

-Learning outcomes The learner will be able to: arner can: 6 6 Implement systems to monitor and record works against programmes and schedules.
-6.1 Implement a system to monitor and record works being undertaken against programmes and schedules.
+Learning outcomes The learner will be able to: ssment criteria varner can: monitor and re Implement systems to monitor and record works 6.1 Implement a system to monitor and record works being undertaken against programmes and schedules. against programmes and schedules.
 6.2 Review and record results of monitoring programmes against given programmes and schedules.
 6.3 Explain different systems which are available for monitoring and recording works against programmes and schedules and how to implement them.
 6.4 Give reasons why it is necessary to monitor and record the results of works against programmes and schedules.